“English is like, totally fun to learn, you know?”

 This sentence includes the listener without ending your speaking turn.
 Your listener might nod in agreement, allowing you to continue telling him about your pet bear.

+Even if you’re just starting to learn English, filler words can make you sound more like an advanced English learner.
 As you can see, filler words seem useless at first, but they can be really important!

 Why Should You Learn English Filler Words?